Topic: Social Justice

 In Times Like These

 Once again, America finds itself at a crossroads with nothing but the will of The People to guide her one way or the other.
 We are again reminded that freedom is, as the song goes, a constant struggle.
-As Frederick Douglass said, “it is not … read more.
+As Frederick Douglass said, “it is not light that is needed, but fire; it is not the … Continue reading In Times Like These

 Finding Strength